Inverclyde Council

-Inverclyde Council is one of the 32 local authorities of Scotland, covering the Inverclyde council area.
+Inverclyde Council (Comhairle Inbhir Chluaidh) is one of the 32 local authorities of Scotland, covering the Inverclyde council area.
 In its current form the council was created in 1996, replacing the previous Inverclyde District Council which existed from 1975 to 1996.

 The council has been under no overall control since 2007, being led by a Labour minority administration.
 The council is based at the Municipal Buildings in Greenock, the area's largest town.

 History

 Prior to 1975 the area was the western part of the historic county of Renfrewshire.
 The Local Government (Scotland) Act 1973 replaced Scotland's counties, burghs and districts with a two-tier system comprising upper-tier regions and lower-tier districts.
 Inverclyde was created as one of nineteen districts within the Strathclyde region.
 Further reforms in 1996 under the Local Government etc. (Scotland) Act 1994 saw the Strathclyde Regional Council abolished and Inverclyde become a council area, taking over the former regional council's roles in the area.

 In 2005, the council was criticised by the Accounts Commission for poor leadership and accountability.
 The chief executive resigned and various changes to the council's internal structures were made in response.

 Until 2007, Inverclyde was the last authority in the United Kingdom not to have named its wards; whilst the local authority reserved its right to name wards, it did not to supply any names to the Local Government Boundary Commission.
 This was rectified in the 2006 review leading to the new wards used for the 2007 election, although the six multi-member wards created then used only vague geographical descriptions ('Inverclyde North', 'Inverclyde East', 'Inverclyde South West' etc.), in contrast to the majority of wards in Scotland.